MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/object-checker.md

 ## Run object checker and view the results

 1. Open a solution that contains the problematic object.
-You may run object checker within either managed and unmanaged solutions.
+You can run object checker within either managed and unmanaged solutions.
 1. Select a single object, such as a model-driven app or a site map.
 1. On the command bar, select **...** > **Object checker** > **Run**.
    :::image type="content" source="media/object-checker-run.png" alt-text="Run object checker":::